hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [15:59:14](#Fbo60lQAqZrVbJsSOyc3KXnFY9SNZ8e3ZNab48VSsBw) <zentrog>:
 dockimbel I published a new package after updating it to download the 3 red exes.
 Unfortunately it has been flagged by virus total: https://community.chocolatey.org/packages/red/0.6.6
 I'll see if it would be possible for a moderator to manually approve it.
 I'm also curious about submitting false positive reports to all the scanners that flagged it.
 I need to finish updating the docs for the package generation.
-I didn't understand what that stuff was doing either Ì†ΩÌ∏§
+I didn't understand what that stuff was doing either üò§

 [16:04:04](#C-pWs0MZhIT-7n-FQuccfznXJN7BzezclavSyEC-LEM) <hiiamboris (@hiiamboris:tchncs.de)>:
 That's a good argument for staying away from this (or any other) software censorship platform.